williamPrentice/BloomCircuit/Frontend/README.md

 ## Contributing

 We welcome contributions to enhance the frontend experience.
 Whether it's a new feature, bug fix, or design improvement, your input is valued.
-Please refer to the main project's contributing guidelines for more details.

-## Contributing

-We welcome contributions to enhance the frontend experience.
-Whether it's a new feature, bug fix, or design improvement, your input is valued.
 Please refer to the [contributing guidelines](../README.md#Contributing) in the main project's README for more details.